continuedev/continue/docs/docs/customizing/model-providers/top-level/deepseek.md

 ## Autocomplete model

-We recommend configuring **deepseek-coder** as your autocomplete model.
+We recommend configuring **DeepSeek Coder** as your autocomplete model.

 ```json title="config.json"
 {